 Top rankings are also a reason why my fellow students and I received many job opportunities on LinkedIn with salaries up to £65,000 excluding bonuses.

-If you can make it in London, you should be able to make it anywhere.
+If you can make it in London, you can make it anywhere.

-I am currently starting my own education technology business, which is why I did not start a new job but most of my friends who studied with me started exciting new roles.
+I am currently starting my own EdTech business, which is why I did not start a new job but some of my friends who studied with me started exciting new roles at Bloomberg, Deloitte, PwC, and Oracle.

 King’s has five campuses: its historic Strand Campus in the centre of London, three other Thames side campuses at Guy’s, St Thomas, and Waterloo, and one in Denmark.